 In accounting glossary, the term depreciation is often used, for writing off the value of the asset over its useful life.
 It is nothing but the decrease in the value of the fixed asset because of continuous use, the passage of time and technological obsolescence.
-There are nine different methods of calculating depreciation of assets which are a straight line, written down value, sum of years of digit method, sinking fund, annuity, machine hour, insurance policy, production unit.
-Of these methods straight line method and written down value method is widely used.
+There are nine different methods of calculating depreciation of assets out of which straight line method and written down value method is widely used.
+In straight line method (SLM), an equal amount of depreciation is written off every year.

 Content: SLM Vs WDV